siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 does not create or destroy energy there.
 Rather, it changes how much energy is stored there by moving it across regions.

-Since $u$ is what is given to exist, its total quantity is given with it and can therefore be considered fixed.
-A primitive source or sink would require either that total to change or that disconnected regions compensate one another without transport between them.
+In the present book we follow the source-free branch of analysis: energy transported across a region does not create or destroy energy there.
+A primitive source or sink would require either that the total amount of $u$ change or that disconnected regions compensate one another without transport between them.

-This is the source-free continuity statement itself: no added creation term, no added destruction term, only transport.
+This is the source-free continuity statement used from here on: no added creation term, no added destruction term, only transport.
+Other branches of analysis could study genuine sources or sinks.
+They are simply not the subject of the present argument.

 Continuity gives local accounting.
 We now explore what it implies for the shape of energy reorganization as a complete process.